Campaigns and Committees

-Most of our work is done through our committees.
-If you want to volunteer with ECOS, attending our committee meetings is the best way to start!
+If you would like to volunteer with ECOS, start by attending our committee meetings.
 Anyone who is interested is welcome to attend; you do not have to be a member of ECOS.
 Please check with the ECOS office at office[at]ecosacramento[dot]net and/or the committee chairs if you have questions.

 For dates and times, see the Meeting Schedule.

-The Executive Committee is made up of the elected officers, chairs of committees, and appointed board members.
+The Executive Committee is made up of the elected officers and appointees.
 ExCom is not an entity unto itself; it is a derivative committee of the Board of Directors.
 It makes day-to-day decisions for the Board.
-See People for current members.

 The Water Committee focuses on water related issues that affect the region’s ground and surface water resources.